Meet the staff, tour the campus and find out about life as a student at one of the best colleges in the country.

 You will be given a guide to the campus and facilities, which will include a map telling you where to find the subject areas you are looking for.
 Some of our other outstanding facilities will also be open, such as Spires and Senara, our on-site training restaurants, where you can grab a coffee and a cake.

 If you're feeling lost, there are Student Ambassadors and friendly staff on-hand to point you in the right direction - just ask!

-How do I get the most out of an Open Event?
+How do I get the most out of a campus-based Open Event?

 Our staff and Students Ambassadors are here to share their knowledge and experience, so it's a good idea to have some questions ready.

 Use our website to research before you come to us.
+You can download the course information from our Subject Spotlight pages before you chat to a tutor, or pick up a leaflet at one of our campus-based events.
 You may find a particular course you're excited about, which will help you pinpoint where you need to go and which questions to ask.
 Download our prospectus or pick one up at an event to see our full range of courses on offer.

 You can come with your parents, your friends or even on your own, however, bear in mind that you will want to cover as much as possible about your chosen courses, so you may want to avoid the distraction of a big group.

 Make sure you visit our Student Services to find out about finance, childcare, bursaries, travel, learning support or any personal support and wellbeing worries you might have.
 Our friendly staff can also advise you on careers and our award-winning Health, Wellbeing & Sport programme, which offers free sessions to help with your physical health and mental wellbeing.